Mark Udall: Personal life

 Udall is married to Maggie Fox, an environmental lawyer who previously served as CEO of The Climate Reality Project.
 The two met while working at Outward Bound, and were married in 1982.
 They have two children, Jedediah and Tess.
-A golfer, Udall was referred to as one of Congress' better players.
+A golfer, Udall was ranked the 11th best golfer in Congress by Golf Digest in 2011.

 Udall has said "there isn't a Coloradan out there who doesn't cycle, hunt, hike...
 We're an outdoor state.
 It fits our worldview, and it's how we define ourselves."
 An experienced mountaineer, Udall has climbed many peaks during his work as an Outward Bound instructor, and in his personal life.
 Udall has climbed Colorado's 100 tallest peaks, known as "The Colorado Centennials," as well as Kangchenjunga in the Himalayas and Aconcagua, the highest peak in South America.
 He has also attempted Mount Everest multiple times.

 In 1986, Udall and his wife went on a group trek of Mount Garmo.
 During the climb, Maggie broke her leg, and their fellow climber, Steve Monfredo, died on the mountainside.
 Udall's 61-year-old brother, Randy Udall, went missing on June 26, 2013, after going on a solo hike in Wyoming's Wind River Range.
-On July 3, 2013 a body, later identified as that of Randy Udall, was found approximately 80 miles southeast of Grand Teton National Park.
+On July 3, 2013, a body, later identified as that of Randy Udall, was found approximately 80 miles southeast of Grand Teton National Park.